gournge/cleaning-optimization/Readme.md

 This repository was made to document a group project under the supervision of Silesian Politechnic.

-The deeper application of this project is to see if during a process of collective displacement of objects it is optimal to centralise piles or rather diversify it into making smaller heaps in seperate sub-rooms.
+The deeper application of this project is to see if during a process of collective displacement of objects (randomly arranged in the beginning) it is optimal to centralise piles or rather diversify it into making smaller heaps in seperate sub-rooms.
+Another theoretical application is to compare the results returned by the algorithm - which describe how to plan moving dirt around - to what existing clustering algorithms return.

 The model atttempts to find an optimal sequence of broom movements to clean a room with a given shape.
 The sequence is found by sequentially applying the NEAT algorithm (```NeatCleaningModel.py```), which has been trained on random rooms (```RoomGeneration.py```) first with naively chosen mounds of dirt (by applying clustering algorithms - intuitvely we should sweep the broom to where dirt is mostly clustered.)
 After the NEAT algorithm has been developed, a module (```PlanMoundsModel.py```) for planning mounds (mounds in the room mechanics act like holes in the floor consuming the dirt) is trained on random rooms and based on evaluations of the NEAT Cleaning Model.